 October is a fun month for children and their families in Vancouver.
 They get to dress up, trick-or-treat and visit great Halloween events and attractions.

-Top activities for young families in October include visiting pumpkin patches (like ones at Fantasy Farms, Maan Farms and the Harrison Pumpkin Festival in the Fraser Valley).
-Other favourites are the HowlOver Canada flying film experience at FlyOver Canada, Canyon Frights at Capilano Bridge, and Harvest Days at VanDusen Garden, plus events at attractions like Britannia Mine and other museums.
+Top activities for young families in October include visiting pumpkin patches (like ones at Fantasy Farms, Maan Farms, Taves Family Farms, and the Chilliwack Corn Maze in the Fraser Valley).
+Other favourites are the HowlOver Canada flying film experience at FlyOver Canada, Harvest Days at VanDusen Garden, and Canyon Frights at Capilano Bridge, plus events at attractions like Britannia Mine and other museums.

 To learn about these and other fun things to do during the Halloween season in the Lower Mainland, continue reading.